eclipse-openj9/openj9/doc/build-instructions/Build_Instructions_V11.md

 ### 1. Prepare your system

 The binary can be built on your AArch64 Linux system, or in a Docker container :whale: on x86-64 Linux.

-Note: Building on x86-64 without Docker is not tested.

 ### 2. Get the source
 :penguin: